๐Ÿ‘พAstrobiology

 • Can determine true mass (not just minimum mass) because it measures motion in two dimensions

-• Requires extremely precise measurements over years or decades; Gaia mission is revolutionizing this approach
+• Requires extremely precise measurements over years or decades; the Gaia mission is making major progress with this approach

 Timing Variations

-• Pulsar timing first detected exoplanets in 1992 by measuring changes in radio pulse arrival times
+• Pulsar timing was actually the first technique to detect exoplanets, in 1992, by measuring tiny changes in the arrival times of radio pulses from a neutron star

 Direct Methods: Capturing Planetary Photons

-These techniques aim to detect light from the planet itself—either reflected starlight or the planet's own thermal emission.
-The challenge is separating the planet's faint signal from the overwhelming glare of its host star.
+These techniques aim to detect light from the planet itself, either reflected starlight or the planet's own thermal emission.
+The core challenge is separating the planet's faint signal from the overwhelming glare of its host star.

 Direct Imaging